top of page

 • 3 min read

-The Mind-Body Connection
+Understanding the Mind-Body Connection

-The Neurophysiological Effects of Massage on Mental Wellbeing:
+The Neurophysiological Effects of Massage on Mental Wellbeing

-Activation of the Parasympathetic Nervous System: Massage, particularly relaxation-focused techniques, stimulates the parasympathetic nervous system, often referred to as the "rest and digest" system.
-This counteracts the "fight or flight" response of the sympathetic nervous system, leading to a decrease in heart rate, blood pressure, and stress hormone levels (like cortisol).
-This physiological shift promotes a state of calm and relaxation, directly benefiting mental wellbeing.
+Massage, particularly relaxation-focused techniques, stimulates the parasympathetic nervous system, often referred to as the "rest and digest" system.
+This counteracts the "fight or flight" response of the sympathetic nervous system.
+As a result, heart rate, blood pressure, and stress hormone levels (like cortisol) decrease.
+This physiological shift promotes calm and relaxation, directly benefiting mental wellbeing.

-• Release of Neurotransmitters: Massage has been shown to increase the production and release of various neurotransmitters that play a crucial role in mood regulation and pain perception:
+Massage has been shown to increase the production and release of various neurotransmitters that play a crucial role in mood regulation and pain perception:

 • Serotonin: Contributes to feelings of well-being, happiness, and regulates mood, sleep, and appetite.